Disney's 24-minute Mickey Mouse short Mickey's Christmas Carol is released

 Roy E. Disney, son of Disney Studios co-founder Roy O. Disney, and

-(following a year-long battle with stomach cancer).
-A successful businessman,
+year-long battle with stomach cancer).
+A successful businessman, philanthropist,

 Company and Disney's animation legacy (his influence led to the departure of former chief Michael Eisner).
 Roy